SAMES KREMLIN SFlow™ AIRLESS pro manual spray gun...

 Do not forget the basics!

 And to not forget the basics for a regular application!
 The gun should be moved parallel to the surface.
 To prevent run, move the gun fast and If you notice the paint sputtering from the gun, it is perhaps because the tip is clogged.
 To unclog the tip, twist it 180 degrees.
 Squeeze the trigger.
 The most common problems are a leaking pump, clogged tip or clogged filters.
+Anf you need to use air compressors with a sufficient hp rating.

-We recommend you visit our website before shopping for completing your information by reviewing our catalog.
+We recommend you visit our website before shopping for completing your information by reviewing our current catalog.
 You will find additional information on our painting solutions machines, accessories and products items specifications reviews, warranty and much more!